Lovor01/makeiteasy-popup/readme.txt

 == Changelog ==

 = 1.1.3 =
-* Bug fix where attached popups did not attach.
+* Bug fix where if popups with time delay for repeated opening were used, some attached popups may not attach.

 = 1.1.2 =
 * Bug fix for setting same width of popup as attached element